merbanan/rtl_433_tests/tests/honeywell_fan/01/README.md

 0/1 power button for 4 seconds (!) sets a 1 minute timer that turns the light off when it expires.

+Pressing 1+3 for 5 seconds sends a 'learn mode' command to the fan that associates this remote with any fans that have power.

 There's a small DIP switch in the battery compartment that controls whether or not the dim/brighten function works - in the 'CFL' position dimmming is inhibited.
 In the 'D' position dimming works.

-The associated decoder is called honeywell_fan.
+The associated decoder is called honeywell_fan.conf.